Moroccan Celery Salad with Dates, Almonds & Pecorino

 Instructions

-• Toast Almonds: Toast the sliced almonds in a pan on low heat, stirring every other minute until they are golden brown and fragrant, about 8 minutes total.
+• Toast Almonds: Toast ¼ cup sliced almonds in a pan on low heat, stirring every other minute until they are golden brown and fragrant, about 8 minutes total.
 Allow to cool before assembling the salad.

 • Cook Asparagus: Preheat a cast iron skillet on high heat.
-Add the asparagus in a single layer and cook until lightly charred and slightly tender, about 2 minutes.
+Add 1 bunch of asparagus cut into 2 inch pieces in a single layer and cook until lightly charred and slightly tender, about 2 minutes.
 Allow to cool before assembling the salad.

-• Wash Lettuce: Fill a large bowl with cold water, then tear your lettuce leaves into bite size pieces.
+• Wash Lettuce: Fill a large bowl with cold water, then tear 1 head of lettuce leaves into bite size pieces.
 Give it a gentle shake in the water to loosen any dirt, then lift the lettuce leaves out of the water and drain on a towel for 10 minutes while you prepare the salad.

-• Assemble the Salad: Combine the toasted almonds, roasted asparagus, lettuce, celery, medjool dates, red pepper and pecorino.
-Season with sea salt and freshly cracked black pepper.
-Dress with the fresh squeezed lemon juice and olive oil, toss well to combine and serve immediately.
+• Prep and Assemble the Salad: Combine the ¼ cup toasted almonds, 1 bunch charred asparagus, 1 torn head of lettuce, 2 stalks of thinly sliced celery, 6 pitted and chopped medjool dates, 1 roasted and sliced red pepper and ½ cup pecorino.
+Season with sea salt and freshly cracked black pepper to taste.
+Dress with the freshly squeezed juice of 1 lemon and ⅓ cup extra virgin olive oil, toss well to combine and serve immediately.

 Course: Dinner, Salad